 Many adults and children are afraid of needles.
-There are things you can do before, during, and after immunization to be more comfortable.
+You can do many things before, during, and after immunization to be more comfortable.

-• Scan the QR code, visit
+Scan the QR code, visit

-🔝 🍨 📆 ahs.ca/vaccinecomfort, or call Health Link at O 811 for information.
+ahs.ca/vaccinecomfort, or call Health Link at Big 10 811 for information.